Marsha Collier

-Marsha Collier (born in New York City) is an author, radio personality, podcast host, and educator specializing in technology, Internet marketing, and E-commerce.
+Marsha Collier (born in New York City) is a public relations and marketing expert working as a book author, columnist, radio personality, and podcaster specializing in technology, Internet marketing, Public relations, and E-commerce.

-Early career
+Career

-Before her online career began, Collier owned and operated her own marketing and advertising firm, The Collier Company, and won numerous awards including “Small Businessperson of the Year” accolades from several organizations.
+Before her online career began, Collier owned and operated her own marketing and advertising firm, The Collier Company, and won numerous awards, including “Small Businessperson of the Year” accolades from several organizations.

 In 2003, her book Starting an eBay Business For Dummies appeared on the BusinessWeek list of best-selling paperback business books.

 In December 2011, her book Ultimate Online Customer Service Guide: How to Connect with Your Customers to Sell More ranked #4 among "What Corporate America Is Reading."
 By 2013, her book eBay For Dummies was one of the best sellers on the topic.

-As of 2016, with over 1 million copies of her books in print, she was the all-time best selling eBay author.
-She hosts the Computer and Technology Radio podcast with broadcaster Mark Cohen.
+As of 2016, with over 1 million copies of her books in print, she was the all-time best-selling eBay author.

+As of April 2008, Marsha hosts the Computer and Technology Radio podcast with broadcaster Mark Cohen.

+Adding to her experience as a podcaster, Marsha has joined Mo Kelly in May 2024 for Tech Thursday as a regular commentator on the Mo Kelly show at KFI AM 640, Los Angeles.